pathumd/smart-go-kart/README.md

 - Includes reverse camera
 - Includes parking assistance
 - Includes a buzzer with frequency that corresponds to the proximity to obstacles
--  Uses distance steps to display levels of proximity to objects.
-When a level turns yellow, the program automatically reduces the music volume, switches to the camera tab, and activates the buzzer
+-  Uses distance steps to display levels of proximity to obstacles
+-  When a level turns yellow, the program automatically reduces the music volume, switches to the camera tab, and activates the buzzer

 ## 📖 Software Dependencies